Medicaid Mistakes

 Applying For Medicaid Before Consulting An Attorney

 Never submit a Medicaid application “just to see if you qualify.”
 As soon as you apply for Medicaid, you might lose your chance to protect assets.
-Our elder law attorney can help you determine your Medicaid eligibility and help you come up with strategies to protect your assets from a Medicaid spend-down before you ever apply for help.
+Our elder law attorney can help you determine your Medicaid eligibility and help you come up with strategies to protect your assets from a Medicaid spend-down before you apply for help.

 Submitting Your Medicaid Application Too Early Or Late